I have been commissioned by the Law Society to write a new book for practitioners entitled the Contentious Trusts Handbook – Practice and Precedents.

 My aim is to write a practical, accessible and authoritative handbook for practitioners which covers all aspects of the law and practice relevant to trust disputes litigated in the English courts, including:

-- actions for accounts
+- accounting actions

 - claims for inspection of documents